ReetikaChoudhury/MastersThesisEstimand/README.md

 # Estimand Framework
 # Treatment Policy Strategy
 This repository contains the codes used for Biostatistics Master's Thesis which was used to evaluate anf compare 3 different multiple imputation methods - Standard MI, Retrieved Dropout MI and Reference-based MI in longitudinal clinical trials based on treatment policy strategy in Estimand Framework.
 The simulated datasets are created using R Version 4.5.1.

+The clinical trial chosen for the simulation of data is the PIONEER 1 trial on type 2 diabetes patients who are randomized into treatment arm and control arm in 1:1 ratio.
 The simulation codes are contained in the file Estimand/code/simulation and the user-defined functions to be used for simulation are in the file Estimand/code/functions

 For analysis, SAS Version 9.4 (SAS/STAT 15.3) was used to perform the different MI methods.
 The codes must be run in the following sequence:-
 1. analysis_setup.sas